From Microservices Patterns by Chris Richardson

 As a result, Netflix is now moving to an API gateway architecture which is similar to the Backends for front-end patterns.
 In this new architecture, client teams write API modules using NodeJS.
 Each API module runs its own Docker container.
 The scripts don’t invoke the services directly.
 Instead, they invoke a second “API gateway,” which exposes the service APIs using Netflix Falcor.
 Netflix Falcor is an API technology which does declarative, dynamic API composition, and enables a client to invoke multiple services using a single request.
 This new architecture has a number of benefits.
 The API modules are isolated from one another, which improves reliability and observability.
 Also, the client API module is independently scalable.

 Now you know all about the API gateway pattern.
-If you want to learn more about the book, read the free first chapter of Microservice Patterns on liveBook here.
+If you’re interested in learning more about the book, check it out on liveBook here.